 REVENUE AND EXPENSE RECOGNITION

-Sales revenue, interest and commission income from financial services and other operating income are recognized only when the relevant service has been rendered or the goods have been delivered, i.e. when the customer has obtained control of the good or service.
+Sales revenue, interest and commission income from financial services and other operating income are recognized only when the relevant services have been rendered or the goods have been delivered, i.e. when the customer has obtained control of the goods or services.
 Where new and used vehicles and original parts are sold, the Company’s performance invariably occurs upon delivery, because that is the point when control is transferred, and the inventory risk and, for deliveries to a dealer, invariably also the pricing decision pass to the customer.
 Revenue is reported net of sales allowances (discounts, rebates, or customer bonuses).
 The Volkswagen Group measures sales allowances and other variable consideration on the basis of experience and by taking account of current circumstances.
 Vehicles are normally sold on payment terms.
 A trade receivable is recognized for the period between vehicle delivery and receipt of payment.
 Any financing component included in the transaction is only recognized if the period between the transfer of the goods and the payment of consideration is longer than one year and the amount to be accrued is significant.

 Sales revenue from financing and finance lease agreements is recognized using the effective interest method.
 If non-interest-bearing or low-interest vehicle financing arrangements are agreed, sales revenue is reduced by the interest benefits granted.
 Sales revenue from operate leases is recognized over the term of the contract on a straight line basis.

-In contracts under which the goods or services are transferred over a period of time, revenue is recognized, depending on the type of goods or services provided, either according to the stage of completion or, to simplify, on a straight-line basis; the latter is only allowed, if revenue recognition on a straight-line basis does not differ materially from recognition according to the stage of completion.
+In contracts under which the goods or services are transferred over a period of time, revenue is recognized, depending on the type of goods or services provided, either according to the stage of completion or, to simplify, on a straight-line basis; the latter is only allowed if revenue recognition on a straight-line basis does not differ materially from recognition according to the stage of completion.
 As a rule, the stage of completion is determined as the proportion that contract costs incurred by the end of the reporting period bear to the estimated total contract costs (cost-to-cost method).
 Contract costs incurred invariably represent the best way to measure the stage of completion for the performance obligation.
-If the outcome of a performance obligation satisfied over time is not sufficiently certain, but the company expects, as a minimum, to recover its costs, revenue is only recognized in the amount of contract costs incurred (zero profit margin method).
+If the outcome of a performance obligation satisfied over time is not sufficiently certain, but the Company expects, as a minimum, to recover its costs, revenue is only recognized in the amount of contract costs incurred (zero profit margin method).
 If the expected costs exceed the expected revenue, the expected losses are recognized immediately in full as expenses by recognizing impairment losses on the associated contract assets recognized, and additionally by recognizing provisions for any amounts in excess of the impairment losses.
 Since long-term construction contracts invariably give rise to contingent receivables from customers for the period to completion or payment by the customer, contract assets are recognized for the corresponding amounts.
 A trade receivable is recognized as soon as the Company has transferred the goods or services in full.

 If a contract comprises several separately identifiable components (multiple-element arrangements), these components are recognized separately in accordance with the principles outlined above.

 If services are sold to the customer at the same time as the vehicle, and the customer pays for them in advance, the Group recognizes a corresponding contract liability until the services have been transferred.
 Examples of services that customers pay for in advance are servicing, maintenance and certain warranty contracts as well as mobile online services.
 For extended warranties granted to customers for a particular model, a provision is normally recognized in the same way as for statutory warranties.
-If the warranty is optional for the customer or includes an additional service component, the sales revenue is deferred and recognized over the term of the warranty.
+If the warranty is optional for the customer or includes an additional service component, the related sales revenue is deferred and recognized over the term of the warranty.

 Income from the sale of assets for which a Group company has a buyback obligation is recognized only when the assets have definitively left the Group.
-If a fixed repurchase price was agreed when the contract was entered into, the difference between the selling price and the present value of the repurchase price is recognized as income ratably over the term of the contract.
+If a fixed repurchase price was agreed when the contract was entered into, the difference between the selling price and the present value of the repurchase price is recognized ratably as income over the term of the contract.
 Prior to that time, the assets are carried as inventories in the case of short contract terms and as lease assets in the case of long contract terms.

 Sales revenue is always determined on the basis of the price stated in the contract.
 If variable consideration (e.g. volume-based bonus payments) has been agreed in a contract, the large number of contracts involved means that revenue has to be estimated using the expected value method.
 In exceptional cases, the most probable amount method may also be used.
 Once the expected sales revenue has been estimated, an additional check is carried out to determine whether there is any uncertainty that necessitates the reversal of the revenue initially recognized so that it can be virtually ruled out that sales revenue subsequently has to be adjusted downward.
 Provisions for reimbursements arise mainly from dealer bonuses.